This post is also available in: French

 Praça da Alegria viewpoint

-The Praça da Alegria viewpoint is west of the historic centre, north of the Bairro Alto, and has panoramic views of Baixa.
-It is just off the Avenida da Liberdade, and often has markets or street vendors, as well as shaded seating.
+The Praça da Alegria viewpoint is west of the historic center, north of the Bairro Alto, and has panoramic views of Baixa.
+It is just off the Avenida da Liberdade and often has markets or street vendors, as well as shaded seating.

 Igreja de Sao Roque

 The Igreja de Sao Roque is the first Jesuit church in Portugal and one of the most important in the Jesuit community.
-It’s gilded interior is absolutely stunning; it is one of the most decorated and elaborate church interiors in Lisbon, though its whitewashed facade does not give this away.
-It is located on the main street in the Bairro Alto, steps from the Rossio train station and Gloria elevator.
+Its gilded interior is absolutely stunning; it is one of the most decorated and elaborate church interiors in Lisbon, through its whitewashed facade does not give this away.
+It is located on the main street in Bairro Alto, steps from the Rossio train station and Gloria elevator.